 If you’re driving to the airport, you’ll find a choice of 7 car parks, which are all easily reachable from the terminal by foot or via a free courtesy shuttle bus.
 Book a parking space online in advance and save up to 70%.

 If you’d like to get something to eat whilst you’re waiting to board your flight, we’ve got some great cafés, bars and restaurants for you to choose from.
-Celebrate your holiday with an alcoholic beverage and a bite to eat from Wetherspoon, All Bar One or Frankie & Benny’s.
+Celebrate your holiday with an alcoholic beverage and a bite to eat from Wetherspoon or Frankie & Benny’s.
 There are plenty of coffee shops and if you’d like to grab something to take on board with you, you can’t go wrong with a Boots meal deal.

 Once you’ve eaten, have a look round the shops, there are plenty of shops to choose from.
-Don’t miss the deals at World Duty Free – with discounts on everything from liquor to confectionary, you’ll want to stock up.
-Dixons Travel has all your last-minute travel electricals and you can even have a beauty treatment at Aerospa.
-Need some light reading for the plane or for when you’re by the pool?
-Get yourselves to WHSmiths.
+Don’t miss the deals at World Duty Free – with discounts on everything from liquor to confectionery, you’ll want to stock up.
+InMotion has all your last-minute travel electricals and you can even have a beauty treatment at AeroSpa.
+Need some light reading for the plane or for when you’re by the pool? then head over to WHSmith.